CDLUC3/mrt-doc/design/content-ingest-2024/README.md

 - minimal scratch space
   - scripts and tools should persist in source code manifest

+## Cost Considerations
+Consider how to charge back or estimate the cost of running this environment for a campus.

 ## Cloud Storage

 Dedicated cloud buckets should be accessible to this environment.
 These should be separate from Merritt buckets.